North Olmsted High School: Clubs and teams

-NOHS has had an orchestra as far back as 1930, a concert band since 1949 and a marching band since 1951.
+NOHS had a small orchestra as far back as 1930, but Casey Kriechbaum started the instrumental program in 1948 and staged the first concert band and marching band in 1950.
 Alongside the band are the NOHS Eaglets, or cheerleaders.
 As of 2020 a drama club called the Eagle's Nest Theatre performs twice a year in fall and winter.
 Student participation in news and announcements is encouraged through the Eagle News Network.
 A computer club is also present, as is a team for the U.S. National Chemistry Olympiad, sponsored by the American Chemical Society.
 A math team competes in the Ohio Mathematics League Contests and the American Mathematics Competition.
-There is also ski club, as well as French and Spanish clubs.
+There is also a ski club, as well as French and Spanish clubs.

 The school also has a boys football, soccer, cross-country, basketball, golf, hockey, bowling, wrestling, swim, baseball, tennis, and track team.
 They have a girls soccer, volleyball, golf, tennis, basketball, bowling, swimming, dance, gymnastics, cheer, softball, and track team.